 Smart brands test and learn which direct marketing channels deliver the right outcomes at each stage of the lifecycle; from initial activation, through to the nurture stage, and finally reactivation.

-The customer experience stakes have also never been higher, and as Salesforce research indicated last year, 54% of customers say companies need to transform how they engage with them, and furthermore, 52% of customers say companies are generally impersonal.
+The customer experience stakes have also never been higher, and as Salesforce research indicated in 2019, 54% of customers say companies need to transform how they engage with them, and furthermore, 52% of customers say companies are generally impersonal.
 Mail provides marketing and CRM teams with a different tool to address those challenges.

-In short, we’re being bombarded with digital messages, and we’ve been under siege for some time.
+In short, we’re being bombarded with digital messages, and we’ve been under siege for some time- as brands compete for our attention across various platforms and devices.

-Just in the last few weeks, I suspect many of you reading this article can relate to being overwhelmed by generic and impersonal messages in your inboxes from brands offering empty platitudes in relation to the coronavirus crisis.
+You may recall being overwhelmed by generic and impersonal messages in your inboxes from brands offering empty platitudes during the first lockdown in 2020 for example.

-Direct mail enables brands to cut through the noise for important messages; with 80% of UK adults opening all or most of their mail, and 91% engaging with or processing opened mail in some way.
-It’s also worth noting that 87% of people describe mail as “believable”.
+Direct mail enables brands to cut through the noise for important messages; with 76% of UK adults opening all or most of their mail, and an impressive 96% engagement rate – it clearly remains a highly effective channel.
+It’s also worth noting that 87% of people describe mail as “believable”, and that the medium is the second most trusted channel with Gen Z after Search.

-Mail drives digital behaviour too; 70% of people have been driven to an online activity by mail, and 41% searched for information about a company (via any device) after receiving mail in the last 12 months.
+Mail drives digital behaviour too; 70% of people have been driven to an online activity by mail, and 1 in 3 have searched for information about a company (via any device) after receiving mail in the last 12 months.

 Making mail smarter, and faster with marketing automation